eaves-shaun/amoc/_pages/outputs.md

 ---

 ## Project outputs
-*Content will appear from mid-2026*
+*Content will appear from mid-2026.
+In the meantime, please see our [blog](blog.md) or the related content below*